genia-dev/GeniA/README.md

    </a>
 </p>
 <br>
 GeniA, an AI assistant developed for engineering tasks.
 GeniA is a dynamic, intuitive tool capable of managing tasks in your team's Slack channel.

-Envision a ChatGPT integrated with your tools and APIs, capable of executing tasks and handling queries independently, contributing to time and energy efficiency.
+Imagine a ChatGPT integrated with your team's tools and APIs, capable of executing tasks and handling queries independently, contributing to time and energy efficiency.
 <br>
 <br>